rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-tenderly.md

 npm i @tenderly/hardhat-tenderly
 ```

-Next, import and set up Tenderly in your `hardhat.config` file like this:
+Next, import and set up Tenderly in your `hardhat.config` file:

 ```js
 import * as tdly from "@tenderly/hardhat-tenderly";
 require("dotenv").config();
 ```

-This will enable Tenderly's features in your Hardhat project.
+> This will enable Tenderly's features in your Hardhat project.

 ### Leverage Snapshots for Reliable Testing